Started in Odessa

 Within two years, under the Curb deal, one single was released on United Artists Records, and two were released on Liberty Records.
 They all three charted, but only the second one, Bedtime Stories, made it into the Top-40 of Billboard’s chart.
 The third single, The Rose Is for Today, tanked three weeks after it was released.
 It was his last Nashville release.

-This was early 1981, and Jim would be 37 years old in December of that year.
-His first marriage ended in divorce later that year, and he was racked with pain and guilt.
+This was early 1981, and Jim would be 37 years old in December.
+His first marriage ended in divorce that summer, and he was racked with depression.
 Not many marriages survive the music business, and he was also addicted to alcohol.

 A month later, he moved from Austin to San Antonio to pursue Ms. Walden, and a few months later they were married.
 They still are, and he is still sober!

-Chesnut is a seasoned born-in-Texas, country music singer-songwriter who has appeared via the William Morris Agency with such greats as Willie Nelson, Charley Pride, Rodney Crowell, Tom T. Hall, Bobby Bare, Dottie West and many, many others.
+Chesnut is a seasoned born-in-Texas, country music entertainer who has appeared via the William Morris Agency with such greats as Willie Nelson, Charley Pride, Rodney Crowell, Tom T. Hall, Bobby Bare, Dottie West and many, many others.

 Pride even endorsed Chesnut’s first album on ABC/Hickory Records, Let Me Love You Now, in 1977 and said, “. . .
 My prediction is that Jim will make a big impact on the music industry.”

-But, despite Pride’s prediction and ten Billboard Top-100 country music singles, including two in the Top-40, that hasn’t happened.
+But despite Pride’s prediction and ten Billboard Top-100 country music singles, including two in the Top-40, that has not happened.

 Chesnut began a new career in marketing communications in San Antonio and stayed away from the music industry for 26 years.
-But, in 2008, he started over, and in his retirement years having more fun than ever making better music than ever.
+However, in 2008, he began performing again, having more fun than ever, and making better music than ever.